 Well, some of the websites below can help you to get started and find those initial contracts and employment gigs.
 The majority of websites listed below offer jobs on the higher end of the pay scale.

-Another useful website for digital nomads is WebWorkTravel, which organises networking events, conferences, and produces digital guides aimed at helping travellers to become digital nomads.
+Another useful website for digital nomads is WebWorkTravel, which organizes networking events, conferences, and produces digital guides aimed at helping travelers to become digital nomads.

 Behance Jobs has listings for a variety of different careers, freelance gigs or internships.

-FlexJobs focus on the higher-paying remote and flexible jobs opportunities.
+FlexJobs focus on the higher-paying remote and flexible job opportunities.

-ProBlogger is a website set up specifically for writers and digital marketers.
+ProBlogger is a website set up specifically for writers and digital bloggers and content creators.
 You could be writing anything from restaurant reviews to pet blogs or eBooks.
 The pay for these gigs tends to vary.

 MediaBistro contains a range of listings that often advertise highly paid jobs.
 The website also contains a range of blogs and resources for writers.

 Freelance Writing advertises for a range of journalism, content, and copywriting gigs.
 You can also find plenty of jobs aimed at digital marketing professionals.

 If you have run out of money abroad and you’re wondering how to make money while traveling the world, then the above websites will help you to quickly find decent writing gigs that will help you to find a job fairly quickly.

 So how easy is it to make money while traveling the world?